 - Second, contact your county of residence's Department of Human Services to apply.

 - You can visit doctors who accept Medicare

-- These programs do not provide Medicaid benefits; this means that even if a doctor accepts Medicaid and provides you medical services, Medicaid will not pay for any claims.
+- These programs do not provide Health First Colorado (Colorado's Medicaid Program) benefits; this means that even if a doctor accepts Health First Colorado and provides you medical services, Health First Colorado will not pay for any claims.